keum/offline_maps/README.md

 Using:

-B. Using TileStream: - Serving Mbtiles load into client web browser.
+A. Using TileStream: - Serving Mbtiles load into client web browser.

 1. Using portable-node-app (from Dane) to install windows TileStream in local laptop and copy the exported Mbtiles files into appropriate directory.

 2. Install leaflet and it’s library locally